Personal licence

 Relevant Offences

-One of the requirements under the Licensing Act is that any personal licence holder appearing at Court declare that they hold a Personal Licence.
-If the holder is then convicted of the offence and the court consider it relevant to his personal licence they can revoke the licence.
-If charged with a relevant offence, licensees must notify the Court that they hold a Personal Licence, before the end of their first appearance in a court in connection with the offence.
-Applicants and licence holders are also required to declare any convictions for equivalent offences committed in any place other than England and Wales – these are known as ‘foreign offences’.
+One of the requirements under the Licensing Act is that any personal licence holder appearing at Court for a relevant offence must declare that they hold a Personal Licence.
+If the holder is then convicted of the offence and the court consider it relevant they can suspend or revoke the licence.
+Applicants and licence holders are also required to declare any convictions for equivalent relevant offences committed in any place other than England and Wales – these are known as ‘foreign offences’, along with civil penalties for immigration matters

 Where the court was not aware of the existence of the Personal Licence, the Licence holder must as soon as reasonably practicable after the conviction, give notice to the Licensing Authority containing details of the conviction and any sentence imposed.
 Failure to comply without reasonable excuse, is a summary offence punishable by a level 2 fine on the standard scale.